 2. Construction Financing

-Some banks love these specialty types of loans, but others don’t offer them at all.
-I’ve found that smaller local banks are great resources for construction loans because they know the market and are usually more community focused.
+Some banks love these special types of loans, but others don’t offer them at all.
+I’ve found that smaller local banks are great resources for construction loans because they know the market and are usually more community-focused.
 However, some national banks have great construction loan programs as well.
 Here are our preferred lenders.

 Different banks have different loan structures, but most of our clients usually end up with something like this:

 - 1-year term (again, short-term because after construction you’ll refinance)

 - Interest rates that are typically 1%–2% higher than prime